0xAshraFF/KVMirror/README.md

 # KVMirror

-`KVMirror` is a separate research repo for LLM KV-cache reduction.
+`KVMirror` is a research repo for LLM KV-cache reduction.

-This project is intentionally **not** the MemoirAI classification demo.
-It is a clean starting point for the harder product problem:
+It is a starting point for this product problem:

 - keep fewer KV entries during long-context inference,
 - preserve important context,